 We acquire Mortgages under these programs on a daily basis in accordance with the terms contained in our applicable agreements with sellers.
-Our issuance of PCs in exchange for Mortgages is conditioned on the seller's compliance with the applicable terms and conditions of our applicable mortgage purchase documents, including the seller's obligations to timely deliver acceptable Mortgages in the agreed upon amount, and to make available to investors all required offering documents.
+Our issuance of Securities in exchange for Mortgages is conditioned on the seller's compliance with the applicable terms and conditions of our applicable mortgage purchase documents, including the seller's obligations to timely deliver acceptable Mortgages in the agreed upon amount, and to make available to investors all required offering documents.

-As Administrator, Freddie Mac currently assigns a six-character, unique numeric or alphanumeric designation, or "PC Pool Number," to each PC Pool.
-The first two (or three, in some instances)

-characters of a PC Pool Number are known as its "Prefix."
-The Prefix indicates some basic information about the PC Pool, such as its term and the general type of Mortgages within the PC Pool.
+As Administrator, Freddie Mac assigns a six-character, unique numeric or alphanumeric designation, or "UMBS Pool Number" or "MBS Pool Number," as applicable, to each Pool.
+Also as Administrator, Freddie Mac assigns a three-character (two of which are used) "Prefix" to each Pool.
+The Prefix indicates some basic information about the Pool, such as its term and the general type of Mortgages within the Pool.
 We have attached as Appendix II a list of frequently used Prefixes as of the date of this Offering Circular.
 Prefixes are subject to change (including modification, discontinuance or the addition of new ones) at any time.
 You should refer to our internet website for the most current list of Prefixes.